SJTU-IPADS/SQLDriller/README.md

 - The 1st parameter represents the benchmark name (Options: `spider`, `bird`).
 - The 2nd parameter represents the used LLM (Options: `gpt-4o`, `gpt-4-turbo`, `o1-preview`).
 It is set as `gpt-4o` by default due to its comparable performance and low cost and latency.

-As to evaluating the scalability to enterprise dataset **Beaver**, run:
+As to evaluating the scalability to enterprise dataset **Beaver** (discussed in Discussion section in the paper), run:
 ```shell
 ./click_to_run/nl_exec_enterprise.sh gpt-4o
 ```